-Household Recycling Centres are currently open for essential visits only
+Household Recycling Centres are open for essential visits only

 - Be prepared to wait.
-Measures to prevent the spread of Covid-19 have reduced the number of vehicles allowed on sites, resulting in long delays;
+Measures to prevent the spread of Covid-19 have reduced the number of vehicles that are able to access sites;

 - Use refuse, recycling and bulky waste collections where possible to avoid unnecessary visits;